manavpanchotiya/BuyBuy/README.md

 # BuyBuy – Buy/Sell/Swap Platform

 BuyBuy is a full-stack web application that allows users to buy, sell, and swap products.
 It features user authentication, product listings, favorites, seller tools, and real-time chat.
 The app is built using a **Ruby on Rails API backend** and a **React frontend powered by Vite**.
-Created by Nkiruka Odu and Manav Panchotiya.
+Created by **Nkiruka Odu** and **Manav Panchotiya**.

 ---